wjzhengsh/blockchain/starter_plan.md

 <!-- - **_Easy to deploy sample applications_**
     Starter Plan uses the Toolchain service in {{site.data.keyword.cloud_notm}} to deploy samples with simple clicks.
 After you deploy and launch a sample, the chaincode and applications automatically run for your blockchain network.
 For more information about sample applications, see [Deploying sample applications](howto/prebuilt_samples.html). -->
 - **_{{site.data.keyword.blockchainfull_notm}} Platform: Develop application Integration_**
     Starter Plan enables you to deploy business networks that you have developed on [{{site.data.keyword.blockchainfull_notm}} Platform: Develop](https://blockchaindevelop.mybluemix.net/login).
-For more information, see [Importing IBP: Develop applications](link).
+For more information, see [Deploying a business network on Starter Plan](develop_starter.html).

 ## Is Starter Plan suitable for you